-Flying Squirrel Adventures is brought to you by a collaborative initiative supported and enabled by the Town of Kentville Recreation Department.
+Flying Squirrel Adventures is a collaborative initiative supported and enabled by various partners and spearheaded by several nature loving-individuals.
 We have an enthusiastic and talented team of nature facilitators who carefully plan and deliver each session.
 Every one of our facilitators has experience working with people in nature and have the required police checks for working with young people.
-At least one facilitator in each stream (Adults and Children) has first aid training and carries with them a first aid kit appropriate to this terrain and activities.
+At least one facilitator in each stream (Adults and Children) has first aid training and carries with them a first aid kit appropriate to the terrain and activities.

 Meet the team!